Welcome to Biggar & District u3a

 Annual membership is £15 and is due in September.

 Please explore our website by clicking on the tabs at the top of the page and if you have any questions, contact us via the Contact tab.

 BIGGAR is a very friendly, historic town in South Lanarkshire, Scotland.
 It lies nestled in a fold of the Southern Uplands between the River Clyde and the River Tweed about 30 miles from Edinburgh and serves a wide rural area.

 Biggar has a magnificent museum, situated in a prime position on the High Street which opened in 2015 and is run by the Biggar Museums Trust.

 Biggar also has Scotland's only permanent Puppet Theatre run by the Purves Puppets family.

 Hugh MacDairmid, one of Scotland's best loved poets spent his later years at Brownsbank Cottage, Candy Mill on the edge of the town.

 Biggar hosts an annual arts festival in October,the Biggar Little Festival.
-The festival attracts artists from far and wide, plus the many talented local artists put on attractive displays of their work.
+The festival attracts artists from far and wide, as well as many talented local artists who put on attractive displays of their work.

 The town has traditionally held a huge bonfire in the middle of the town outside the Corn Exchange at Hogmanay ... an impressive sight for visitors, townsfolk and revellers.